Kuflink vs Housemartin

 Property P2P: flexible debt platform vs asset-backed exchange model

-Kuflink and Assetz Exchange represent two approaches to property-backed peer-to-peer lending in the UK.
-Both are FCA-regulated and both offer secondary markets — a feature that sets them apart from many competitors in the property P2P space.
+Kuflink and Housemartin (formerly Assetz Exchange) represent two approaches to property-backed investment in the UK.
+Both are FCA-regulated and both offer secondary markets — a feature that sets them apart from many competitors in the property investment space.

 Kuflink has built its reputation on property-backed loans with a low £100 minimum investment and an IFISA wrapper.
 The platform offers bridging, development, and buy-to-let loans, giving investors a range of property debt exposures.
 Its secondary market adds a layer of flexibility uncommon in the P2P sector.

-Assetz Exchange takes a different structural approach.
-Rather than individual loans, the platform offers investments in specific commercial and residential properties, with returns derived from rental income and potential capital growth.
+Housemartin takes a different structural approach.
+Rather than individual loans, the platform offers investments in specific supported living and social housing properties via SPVs, with returns derived from rental income and potential capital growth.
 This makes it closer to fractional property ownership than traditional P2P lending.

-The distinction matters: with Kuflink you're lending against property; with Assetz Exchange you're investing in property itself.
+The distinction matters: with Kuflink you're lending against property; with Housemartin you're investing in property itself.
 This comparison explores what that means in practice.

 Side-by-Side Comparison